-Abstract: Gifts and loans from friends and family play an often unstudied informal insurance role in high-income countries, making it difficult to assess the implications of these financial arrangements on optimal social insurance policy.
-I present new results showing on the informal insurance role of person-to-person (P2P) platforms using an administrative bank transaction dataset covering 130,502 users who experience at least unemployment spell between July 2019 and September 2020, which is linked to a large-scale survey (N = 24,671) on expectations and economic preferences.
-Event study estimates show average monthly inflows from all P2P platforms increase by at most \$30, or 2% of pre-job loss earnings, one month after job loss before falling back to baseline over 10 months, with the decline closely tracking the timing of UI receipt suggesting a crowd-out effect.
-I leverage three separate plausibly exogenous changes driven by federal pandemic policy to estimate that public benefits crowd out at most \$0.04 of informal insurance during unemployment.
-I use the social insurance framework provided in Chetty and Saez (2010) to show that such low-magnitude crowd-out have negligible welfare consequences for an additional dollar of UI benefits relative to a canonical model without crowd-out over a range of relevant parameters.
-Furthermore, I show that unemployment P2P inflows are highest for single mothers, suggesting informal insurance targets based on perceived need, but also high for users living in areas with higher income networks, suggesting informal support is correlated with access to economic opportunity.
+Abstract: Gifts and loans from friends and family play a largely unstudied informal insurance role in high-income countries, making it difficult to assess their implications for social insurance policy.
+I present new results on informal insurance paid via person-to-person (P2P) payment platforms using a survey-linked administrative bank transaction dataset covering 130,502 low-income users from the US who experienced at least one unemployment spell between July 2019 and September 2020.
+Event study estimates show average monthly inflows from all P2P platforms increase by \$30, or 2% of lost earnings, one month after job loss before returning to baseline over 10 months.
+Single mothers and the long-term unemployed receive the largest increases, as do those living in high-income areas.
+I leverage three plausibly exogenous changes to federal pandemic unemployment insurance (UI) policy to estimate that UI benefits crowd out at most \$0.04 of informal P2P transfers.
+Using the social insurance framework introduced in Chetty and Saez (2010), my crowd-out estimates indicate negligible welfare consequences for an additional dollar of benefits.
+Altogether these results imply that public UI benefits raise welfare by pooling risk across networks without reducing within-network targeting of informal insurance.